ULTRAFIT MAGAZINE, January 2004, page 100

 Of course, there are specific types of bodywork that can serve as an effective blueprint for the aspiring adventure racer.
 Ideally, you want to approximate some of the rigors and conditions of actual racing by including regular outdoor training sessions, but there are also useful supplemental indoor workouts that can be part of your regimen, with the focus on equipment that gets the strength and endurance you need to build for key muscle groups: stationary bikes, indoor climbing walls, swimming pools, rowing machines are few of the standard tune-up options here.
 Natural body weight is another training asset to utilize in any strength conditioning program: do push-ups, pull-ups, and dips with regularity.
 Above all, vary the intensity and length of your workouts.
 And never neglect listening to your body's reactions as you progress: there's an edge you want to maintain, but also a balance to adhere to in order to avoid the pitfall of overtraining.
 Author and Director of Odyssey Adventure Racing, Don Mann, in his book Complete Guide to Adventure Racing details a year-round regimen that attends to both general and sport-specific training in their various phases in both pre- and race seasons.
 In the area of general fitness, his aerobidanaerobic recommendations include maintaining an aerobic base and minimizing high-impact activity during the off-season.
 For strength/flexibility, Mann recommends increasing the strength of opposing muscle groups to enhance performance, along with yoga or some flexibility training, and strength conditioning sessions for all the major muscle groups using a light weight/high rep format.
 In the much closer time period of the pre-season, for general fitness in aerobidanaerobic areas he envisions improving your lactate threshold and aerobic power, incorporating regular tempo workouts into your regimen, and adapting your aerobic capacity to specific length, duration and terrain of competition.
 For strength/flexibility, now is the time to bring in compound weight-bearing exercises (pull-ups, push-ups, dips, lunges and squats) performing 3 - 5 sets at strength capacity, three to four times a week.
 Perform plyometrics, emphasizing form at the time, and one to two weeks before a race, taper down to allow for complete recovery.
 For sports specificity, Mann advises to fine tune balance and agility on land, although there are a variety of tools nowadays to assist the would-be surfer with these skills.
 Paul Frediani, top trainer and fitness advisor to the U.S. Surf Team, has developed an innovative series of exercises and stretches tailored to surfing that integrates balance work with Swiss (flex) balls, yoga moves, plus strength training and cardiovascular endurance.
 Frediani has observed everyone from amateur to elite level surfer over the years, and his program addresses the particular demands put on the novice surfer: Upper body strength, ability, and skill to paddle a surfboard are most noticeable for first timers, he points out.
 In fact, it is essential to brush up on your swimming skills and increase stamina before launching yourself on a board of any kind.
 "No matter what other sport one is conditioned in, paddling a surfboard through the impact zone is physically demanding.
 A surfer that is better conditioned will spend more time actually riding waves, thus having a better chance of improving their skill level," Frediani explains.
 To achieve that, he recommends a program that includes cardio (running, biking, swimming, stairmaster, paddling your surfboard), strength training (free weights, pull-ups, push up, lunges) and flexibility (stretching, yoga).

 There are also some specific preventative steps that can be taken which help a lot in avoiding injuries "The highest rate of injuries (cuts, contusions) comes from unwanted contact from the fin, ' Frediani notes.
 "Quite simple to avoid, just use a fin developed by a brand like Surfco, which have soft edges.
 Last summer I went to the emergency room twice in one day.
 In the morning one of my students stepped on his fin, resulting in five stitches on his foot.
 In the afternoon of the very same day another of my students got tangled up in with his board, resulting in 15 stitches to his thigh.
-The other injury of UltraFit Magazine - Action at the Edge: Are you ready for the ride?orthopedic concern is the shoulders--most definitely the most overused and abused joint for surfer."
+The other injury of orthopedic concern is the shoulders--most definitely the most overused and abused joint for surfer."
 With quite a few such potential risks both internal and external facing the unwary new surfer, taking part in a surf camp or clinic under the formal instruction of a seasoned professional is more than advisable for this seemingly free-wheeling sport.
 Not surprisingly, the California coast is one long-time surfing mecca that has also become home to some excellent surfing camps nowadays.
 One such outfit based in Manhattan Beach, just south of Los Angeles, is former lifeguard and world-class surfer Jim Miller's Pairs Surfing Experience.
 Miller has had to deal with a wide variety of fitness and athletic backgrounds, but invariably finds that the ocean is a great equalizer: "Some of the teaching is basically the same for anybody - which is, respecting the power of the ocean and learning how to handle yourself in it, which really no amount of training in the gym is really going to get you.
 This is one of the neat things about teaching surfing: it doesn't matter if a guy can bench press 250 lbs. or a hundred pounds, the ocean is going to treat that person the same, so they're all going to have to learn to respect it.
 As far as like fitness, though, yes it's good to have people who are in shape and have good flexibility and good upper body strength-at that point it helps for surfing."

 For acquiring flexibility, Miller is also keen on the types of yoga routines that Frediani has outlined in his book, Surf Flex.
 "I think yoga's great because it pushes your body to stretch and get into flexible positions which really help students," he says, "and I've noticed it's really helped me handle when the ocean contorts you and puts you in a position your body's not used to."
 Maintaining flexibility becomes even more critical with age and for the male surfer: "Having your hips be open and flexible, it really helps in your get-up.
 Just being loose is really important when you're surfing."
 Using natural body strength exercise like push-ups is another important drill, perhaps more for the female audience who are less developed: "A lot of women are real surprised by how tired they get, so doing some push-ups and being strong in the upper body is key."
 For the sense of balance that men and women alike must attain, he also seconds the balance board equipment that can be found in surf and sport shops: "It just really gets your balance down and s a good way to practice on land.
 Also, the flex ball is great surf training right there in flexibility and balance.
 And the other thing is actually a skateboard - I've got one from a company that really can kind of simulate surfing on the beach.
 Another board I have is called a carve board, which is almost the size of a snowboard and has big wheels, and that's a great surfing tool.
 So they're making a lot of boards that let you practice surfing on the land now."
 Having surfed most of the world's premier locations from South Africa to Central America to the South Pacific and Australia, Miller underlines the need to learn the sport first-hand if you can where the waters will give you maximum preparation.
 "It is kind of challenging here in Los Angeles where we teach--the waves are as rolling as some of the best places up and downy the coast.
 There's a lot of waves here, and a lot of currents and rip currents, so the people that come to our school get to learn a lot about how to handle themselves in those conditions because it's what we have to learn with.
 It's a good training ground for a surfer."